mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ## Forgetting

-Forgetting is the inability to retrieve previously stored information.
+Forgetting is the **inability to retrieve previously stored information**.

 Psuedoforgetting is like hearing someones name after being introduced to them and 'forgetting it' - this is likely just not having enough time to encode the memory

 #### Retrieval failure theory

-Retrieval failure theory suggests that forgetting occurs due to an inability to locate the memory being looked for.
-The memory trace for the memory is available however it is inaccessible without a retrieval cue.
+Retrieval failure theory suggests that forgetting occurs due to an **inability to locate the memory** being looked for.
+The memory trace for the **memory is available however it is inaccessible** without a retrieval cue.
+Cues may be context-dependent (external environment) or state-dependent (internal environment).

+Retrieval failure does not tend to effect procedural memories.

+##### Evidence for retrieval failure theory

+- Retrieval failure theory is corroborated by TOT phenomenom in which people know they have a memory of something but are unable to access it

 #### Decay theory

-Decay theory suggests that memory traces in the brain will fade over time through lack of use and eventually become unavailable.
+Decay theory suggests that **memory traces in the brain will fade over time** through lack of use and eventually become unavailable.
+This theory relies on the premise that forgetting is a physiological process, and suggests that pathways can be strengthened by regular access.

+##### Evidence for decay theory

+- Decay theory has been unable to account for the sudden recollection of cues that sometimes occurs in the elderly
+- Decay theory is unable to explain the resilience of procedural memory
+- (Wittlinger, 1975) showed that participants were able to recognise names and faces of people from their childhoood at a comparable level 50 years between tests

 #### Interference theory

-Interference theory suggests that forgetting occurs due to interference by other memories during recall.
+Interference theory suggests that forgetting occurs **due to interference by other memories** during recall.
+The more similar two memories are, the more likely interference is likely to occur.
 There are two types of interference that occur: proactive interference and retroactive interference.

 Proactive interference suggests that previously learnt information inhibits the encoding and storage of new information.